 #10 Have Emergency Kit with you

-Ideally, someone in your party should have a first aid kit and someone else should have an emergency blanket.
+Ideally, someone in your party should have a first aid kit and someone else should have an emergency blanket and a bothy bag.
 Should someone take a nasty fall and get a bit of a gash on their leg, it is much better if you can treat it on the spot with a first aid kit which will have the basics in there i.e. some antiseptic wipes, plasters and tape.

-Should someone have a more serious accident, it could be many hours before help can get to them so keeping them warm and protecting them from the elements will be paramount so an emergency blanket is a must to keep them protected until help arrives.
+Should someone have a more serious accident, it could be many hours before help can get to them so keeping them warm and protecting them from the elements will be paramount so an emergency blanket and bothy bag are a must to keep them protected until help arrives.

 Safety on the hills and on the trail is a big thing for all hikers.
-If you follow these ten safety tips, you should be well on your way to fully enjoying your hike as much as possible and also act appropriately should a problem arise for you or your party.
+If you follow these ten safety tips, you should be well on your way to fully enjoying your hike as much as possible, and also be prepared to act appropriately should a problem arise for you or any member of your hiking party.

 I hope you found these hiking in safety tips useful for your adventures on the trail!
 As always, please leave any thoughts in the comments below.